-Dissecting rooms are closed between 6:00 PM to 8:00 AM and over the weekends Students may not stay in the dissecting room without the supervision of one of the assistants of the department.
+Dissecting rooms are closed between 6:00 PM to 8:00 AM and over the weekends (with the exception of special workdays appearing in the schedule).
+Students may not stay in the dissecting room without the supervision of one of the assistants of the department.
 In the absence of an instructor, the technical personnel should ask the students to leave the dissecting room.

-SMOKING IS STRICTLY FORBIDDEN ON THE DEPARTMENTAL PREMISES, INCLUDING THE GARDEN AND THE YARD!
+SMOKING IS STRICTLY FORBIDDEN ON THE DEPARTMENTAL PREMISES,

-ED I.
+INCLUDING THE GARDEN AND THE YARD ED I.

-Subject matter of the 1st semester
+Subject matter of the 1st Semester